zach-lewis/zach-lewis.github.io/index.md

-This is mainly a place for me play around with ideas I have, and hopefully learn some fun new things in the process.
+This is mainly a place for me play around with ideas, and maybe learn some new things in the process.

 If you're reading this, I hope you enjoy and maybe learn something too.